aitoroses/floxide/docs/adrs/0028-version-bump-workflow-improvements.md

 4. **Safer Operations**: Prevents accidental tag overwrites without explicit permission.
 5. **Complete Release Process**: Ensures the entire release pipeline from version bump to crates.io publishing works correctly.
 6. **Comprehensive Tag Management**: Handles both global and individual crate tags properly.
+7. **Consistent Versioning**: Ensures all crates in the workspace are updated together, preventing dependency version mismatches.
+8. **Dependency Coherence**: Updates explicit version requirements in the main Cargo.toml to match the new workspace version.

 ### Negative

 1. **Increased Complexity**: The workflow becomes slightly more complex with additional options.
 2. **Potential for Confusion**: More options may require better documentation for users.
+3. **Less Granular Control**: Using `--all` means individual crates cannot be versioned independently, which may be limiting in some scenarios.
+4. **Brittle Version Updating**: The sed commands for updating explicit version requirements are somewhat brittle and may need maintenance if the Cargo.toml structure changes.

 ## Alternatives Considered